April 7, 2017

-Throughout its vibrant 100 minutes, I was utterly delighted, even its extensive flaws in storytelling and in acting skirting by my judgments thanks to its childlike charm.
-How couldn’t it be lovable: Fantastic Voyage, written by Harry Kleiner and directed by Richard Fleischer, involves the undertaking of a seemingly impossible mission that involves the Iron Curtain, secret agents, and a shrink ray.
+Fantastic Voyage (1966) is as much a minor masterpiece as it is a fascinating relic.
+It’s a robust sci-fi adventure as supremely inventive as it is very dated; it's a wonderfully fun, ahead-of-its time fantasy riff made more enjoyable in part because of its place in cinematic history.
+For all its vibrant 100 minutes I was totally happy; its extensive storytelling and acting flaws don't matter because its childlike charm is infectious.
+How couldn’t it be lovable: Fantastic Voyage, written by Harry Kleiner and directed by Richard Fleischer, is about a seemingly impossible mission that involves the Iron Curtain, secret agents, and a shrink ray.

-And those 60 minutes are rousing.
-Predictably, the set design cannot be too visually sensational — consider that the inner-workings of the human body are about as artistically intriguing as a Chabrol picture.
-Excitement, then, comes from the various functions of the human body, and how easily they’re able to interfere with what’s at stake.
-Humorously, an arteriovenous fistula and an army of white blood cells become villains, and the ending even sees the team of protagonists escaping out of one of Benes’ tear-ducts before returning to regular size.
-And it’s a hoot watching Fleischer helm these scenes with flinty trepidation and watching his actors act as though they’re reciting Arthur Miller.
-This is simplistic pulp that manages to turn into something more because it takes on the tone of something more than a cheap thrill.
+Charles Grant (Stephen Boyd), a no-nonsense agent hired to head the mission, not unreasonably scoffs at the idea.
+“I can’t even put a Band-Aid on my finger,” he says.
+How's he supposed to do something this high-concept and high stakes?
+But after some convincing it's decided this gaggle will be put inside Benes’ body, tasked with traveling to his brain and trying not to disrupt homeostasis as he lay unconscious.
+Sixty minutes is all they have — and those 60 minutes are rousing as a viewer.
+Predictably the set design cannot be too visually sensational — consider that the inner-workings of the human body are about as artistically intriguing as a Chabrol movie.
+Excitement, then, comes from the various functions of the body and how they interfere with the improbable stakes.
+Humorously, an arteriovenous fistula and an army of white blood cells become villains; the ending even sees the team of protagonists escaping out of one of Benes’ tear-ducts before returning to regular size.
+It’s a hoot watching Fleischer direct these scenes with flinty trepidation and watching his actors act like they’re reciting Arthur Miller.
+This is conceptually simplistic pulp that manages to turn into something more because it takes on the tone of something more than a cheap thrill.

-of that year), Fantastic Voyage has proven itself to be a film with cultural staying power.
-Aside from inspiring an animated series of the same name, cinematic copycats have abounded, from Innerspace (1987) to Osmosis Jones (2001) and back to Antibody (2002).
-But as it goes with singular cinematic excursions that turn innovation into an art, the blueprint that started it all is the one that usually keeps the brightest glow.
-Fantastic Voyage is no exception.
+of that year), Fantastic Voyage has proven to have a lot of surprising cultural staying power.
+Aside from inspiring an animated series, cinematic copycats have abounded, from Innerspace (1987) to Osmosis Jones (2001) and back to Antibody (2002).
+But as it goes with singular cinematic journeys that turn never-tried-before innovation into pop art, the blueprint that started it all is the one that usually keeps its glow.
 A-